LoginRadius/engineering-portal/GUIDELINES.md

 - If your blog contains demo code, or if you want to include demo code in a repo for easier reference, please [add your demo code in this repo](https://github.com/LoginRadius/engineering-blog-samples) by raising a pull request.

 - Use images/screenshots in your post to example things better.
-Any stock images you use should be free for commerical use without requiring attribution.
+Any stock images you use should be free for commercial use without requiring attribution.

 - Ensure simplicity, ease of implementation of the content, developer-friendliness, and effectiveness.